integralfx/MemTestHelper/DDR4 OC Guide.md

 * UCLK: Unified memory controller clock.
 Half of MCLK when MCLK and FCLK are not equal (desynchronized, 2:1 mode).
 * On Zen and Zen+, MCLK == FCLK == UCLK.
 However, on Zen2 and Zen3, you can specify FCLK.
 If MCLK is 1600MHz (DDR4-3200) and you set FCLK to 1600MHz, UCLK will also be 1600MHz unless you set MCLK:UCLK ratio to 2:1 (also known as UCLK DIV mode, etc.).
 However, if you set FCLK to 1800MHz, UCLK will run at 800MHz (desynchronized).

 * Ryzen 1000 and 2000's IMC can be finicky when overclocking and can't hit as high frequencies as Intel can.
-On the other hand, Ryzen 3000 and 5000's IMCs are much better and are more or less on par with Intel's newer Skylake based CPUs, i.e., 9th and 10th gen.
+On the other hand, Ryzen 3000 and 5000's IMCs are much better and are more or less on par with Intel's newer Skylake-based CPUs, i.e., 9th and 10th gen.
 * SOC voltage is the voltage to the IMC, and like with Intel, it's not recommended to leave it on auto.
 Typical ranges for this value range around 1.00V and 1.10V.
 Higher values are generally acceptable and may be necessary for stabilizing higher capacity memory and may aid in attaining FCLK stability.
-* By contrast, memory instability can occur when SOC voltage is set too high.
+* By contrast, memory instability can occur when SOC voltage is too high.
 This negative scaling typically occurs between 1.15V and 1.25V on most Ryzen CPUs.
   > There are apparent differences in how the memory controller behaves on the different CPU specimens.
 The majority of the CPUs will do DDR4-3466 or higher at 1.050V SoC voltage, however the difference lies in how the different specimens react to the voltage.
 Some of the specimens seem scale with the increased SoC voltage, while the others simply refuse to scale at all or in some cases even illustrate negative scaling.
 All of the tested samples demonstrated negative scaling (i.e. more errors or failures to train) when higher than 1.150V SoC was used.
 In all cases the maximum memory frequency was achieved at =< 1.100V SoC voltage.
   [~ The Stilt](https://forums.anandtech.com/threads/ryzen-strictly-technical.2500572/page-72#post-39391302)
 * On Ryzen 3000, there's also CLDO_VDDG (commonly abbreviated to VDDG, not to be confused with CLDO_VDD**P**), which is the voltage to the Infinity Fabric.
 SOC voltage should be at least 40mV above CLDO_VDDG as CLDO_VDDG is derived from SOC voltage.